ooddle

 Plans, Not Just Numbers

 ooddle starts from a plan, not a score.
-You wake up and see what to do today across all five pillars.
-The plan adapts based on how you feel and how the prior days went.
+You wake up and see what to do today across all five pillars: a meal anchor, a movement target, a mind practice, a sleep window, and an optimization.
+The plan adapts based on how you feel and how the prior days went, which is what most Whoop users actually want their data to do for them.

 No Hardware Needed

 You do not need a wearable to start.
-If you already have one, ooddle can use the inputs you provide.
+If you already have one, ooddle can use the inputs you choose to share.
 If you do not, a daily check-in is enough to keep the plan grounded.
+The barrier to entry is lower and the maintenance cost is zero.

 Pricing Comparison